HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 6. Project Management: Planning, resource allocation, monitoring.

-7. Business Intelligence: Reports, analysis, dashboards.
+7. Business Intelligence: Reports, analyses, dashboards.

 1. Data Integration: Eliminates information silos, providing a unified view of the business.